 All RGS students flourish here, developing their talents and skills, and demonstrating high levels of performance both academically and in the wider curriculum.
 Scholarships recognise those students with exceptional ability or potential in a specific area and seek to nurture this throughout their time at the school by delivering a programme of enrichment and mentoring.
-Scholarship award values may be a percentage or a fixed amount per annum.
-The majority of scholarships will be a fixed set amount (ie: £1,000).
+Some scholarship awards include fee remission where values may be a percentage or a fixed amount per annum.
+The majority of scholarships either have no fee remission or are at a fixed set amount (ie: £1,000).
 In exceptional circumstances a percentage off fees may be given.
 Substantial fee reduction through scholarships is rare and is intended for candidates performing at an exceptionally high level, for example national representative standard in the chosen sport.
 Scholarships can be held alongside bursaries where candidates qualify for additional fee support.

 Academic Scholarships are awarded automatically.
 Assessment at 11+ and 13+ is based upon performance in entrance examinations and school references; at 16+ assessment is based GCSE performance.

 Once at RGS, Academic Scholars are invited to participate in the Academic Excellence Programme, which identifies a wide range of one-off and regular enrichment activities.
 Scholars are assigned a mentor to discuss their activities and reflections throughout the year.